T. KURITA

 Inquiry

-Please contact us with topic, date, and audience size.
-We will respond individually after scoping the engagement.
+Please contact us with the theme, date, and expected audience size.
+Detailed arrangements will be coordinated individually.

 Contact